mobile app bar

 Phoenix Suns forward Kevin Durant (35) against Minnesota Timberwolves guard Anthony Edwards (5) at Footprint Center

-Anthony Edwards is starting to build quite the reputation in the NBA.
-In 2024, it was sweeping Kevin Durant and ousting Nikola Jokic in seven games.
-Last postseason it was LeBron James, Luka Doncic, Jimmy Butler, and Stephen Curry.
+Anthony Edwards is starting to build quite a reputation in the NBA.
+It began in 2024, when he swept Kevin Durant and ousted Nikola Jokic in seven games.
+Last postseason, it was LeBron James, Luka Doncic, Jimmy Butler, and Stephen Curry, who bowed down to his fire.

-Edwards spoke on this topic during a recent interview with the Timberwolves YouTube channel.
-When asked what it was like to best the likes of KD, the King, and The Chef, Ant responded by revealing that he predicted this would happen when he was in his early teens.
+Edwards spoke about it in an interview with the Timberwolves’ YouTube channel.
+When asked what it was like to best the likes of KD, the King, and The Chef, Ant revealed that he predicted this would happen when he was in his early teens.

-“I’m not gonna lie I felt bad a little bit, only because he’s my favorite player of all time.
-I didn’t wanna send him home like that,” he claimed moments after the Wolves swept the Suns.
-And that comment paled in comparison to the respect he gave to King James after he and the Wolves handed a Gentlemen’s Sweet to LBJ’s Lakers.
+“I’m not gonna lie.
+I felt bad a little bit, only because he’s my favorite player of all time.
+I didn’t wanna send him home like that,” claimed Edwards, moments after the Wolves swept the Suns.
+That comment paled in comparison to the respect he gave to King James after he and the Wolves handed a Gentlemen’s sweep to LBJ’s Lakers.

 “He’s going to be on that level.
-I wouldn’t necessarily say he’s taking anything from anybody, he’s just putting in that work every day,” stated Durant Yahoo Sports asked him whether Ant took the NBA torch from him.
+I wouldn’t necessarily say he’s taking anything from anybody; he’s just putting in that work every day,” stated Durant when Yahoo Sports asked him whether Ant took the NBA torch from him.
 “He’s a student of the game.”

 About the author